barryvdh/laravel-debugbar/readme.md

 [![Latest Stable Version](https://poser.pugx.org/barryvdh/laravel-debugbar/version.png)](https://packagist.org/packages/barryvdh/laravel-debugbar)
 [![Total Downloads](https://poser.pugx.org/barryvdh/laravel-debugbar/d/total.png)](https://packagist.org/packages/barryvdh/laravel-debugbar)

-This is a package to integrate [PHP Debug Bar](http://phpdebugbar.com/) with Laravel.
+This is a package to integrate [PHP Debug Bar](http://phpdebugbar.com/) with Laravel 5.
 It includes a ServiceProvider to register the debugbar and attach it to the output.
 You can publish assets and configure it through Laravel.
 It bootstraps some Collectors to work with Laravel and implements a couple custom DataCollectors, specific for Laravel.
 It is configured to display Redirects and (jQuery) Ajax Requests.
 (Shown in a dropdown)